 A letter of intent is a preliminary document that outlines the basic framework for a potential deal or partnership before anyone commits to the real thing.
 In other words, it’s your way of saying, “we’re seriously interested” without saying, “we are definitely doing this.”

-Letters of intent are the testing ground for bigger decisions.
+In the engagement letter vs letter of intent context, letters of intent are the testing ground for bigger decisions.
 Whether you’re looking to acquire another business, enter a joint venture or make a major purchase, the letter of intent lets both parties explore the opportunity without the pressure of a binding contract.

 The document typically includes: